-This year there were very few turnovers in the teaching staff.
-This in large part is due to many teachers now feeling like Richland Middle School is their home and calling.
+This year there was turnover in the teaching staff.
+This in large part is due to teachers changing professions and grade levels of teaching.
 Mentor teachers are assigned to everyone who is new to RMS.
 This year we are having numerous people present to the faculty their Best Products.
 We are celebrating successes with individualized recognition in staff meetings.
 Teachers are expected to serve on at least one committee so that everyone has a positive say in the RMS way.